lmorg/murex/README.md

 isolation from other, working, code.
 If anyone wishes to contribute their time to this project then that would be the one area I would most appreciate your support.

+* _Subshells._ At some point I am planning on implementing support for subshells like `$( command )` (or back ticked) stuff are in Bash.
+However I'm considering this a low priority as it has a scope to cause more damage if not implemented correctly.